 Notice - MITHAQ CANADA INC. and AIMIA INC., File No. 2023-28

-A copy of the Notice of Hearing dated October 18, 2023 and the Application dated October 17, 2023 are available at capitalmarketstribunal.ca
+A copy of the Order dated October 19, 2023 is available at capitalmarketstribunal.ca

 Registrar, Governance & Tribunal Secretariat